-BIOSECURITY IS ALWAYS THE BEST MEDICINETo prevent introducing disease with new stock, it is important to test, deworm and vaccinate for prevention and isolate the addition until you are comfortable mixing with your bloodline.
+Biosecurity is Always the Best MedicineTo prevent introducing disease with new stock, it is important to test, deworm and vaccinate for prevention and isolate the addition until you are comfortable mixing with your bloodline.
 Always treat any new additions to your kennel as though someone just gave you the plague.
 If you are not careful in your prevention, it could happen!

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.